Ode on Solitude

 10. What is the main theme of the poem?

-Answer: The main theme is the joy of simple living and peace of mind.
-It shows that true happiness is found in nature and contentment.
+Answer: The main theme is the true happiness lies in simplicity, self-contentment, and peaceful isolation.

 “A few paternal acres bound” means a small piece of land that a person inherits from his father.
 It is not a big estate.
-It is just enough land to live peacefully on.
+It is just enough land to live peacefully.

 The poet thinks such a man is lucky because he has what he needs and does not have to depend on others.